YuanLinStudio/CaiyunWeather/README.md

 ## Disclaimer

 - This project has no direct connection with caiyunapp.com.
-- caiyunapp.com is neither a content provider nor a sponsor for this project.
+- caiyunapp.com is neither a sponsor nor responsible for this project.
-- All rights that belong to caiyunapp.com are respected.
+- All rights that belong to caiyunapp.com are fully respected.